Ever since playing the Big Bad Wolf as an eight year old, I’ve enjoyed being on stage. More recently…

 Takao rides his bike down the dusty Tokyo streets in 1931.

-He announces his arrival with his clap sticks.
+He announces his arrival at the street corner with his clap sticks.

 The local kids all run from their homes to buy a treat and see and hear Takao’s kamishibai stories.